HPI-BP2015H/docs-travis-ci-com/user/cron-jobs.md

 ![cron job created](/images/cron-created.png "cron job created")

+## Editing Cron Jobs

+To edit an existing cron job add another one with the desired configuration to the same branch.
+The old cron job will be replaced.

 ## Deleting Cron Jobs

 Just click on the small trash can on the right hand side: